cms-hh/inference_tools/docs/content/tasks/pullsandimpacts.md

 Same as [`PullsAndImpacts`](#pullsandimpacts) plus:

 - `--parameters-per-page INT`: The number of parameters per plot page.
 Defaults to `-1`, meaning that all parameters are shown in the same plot.
 - `--skip-parameters STRINGS`: List of parameters or files containing parameters line-by-line that should be skipped.
 No default.
 - `--order-parameters STRINGS`: List of parameters or files containing parameters line-by-line for ordering.
-- `--order-by-impact BOOL`:When True, `--parameter-order` is neglected and parameters are ordered by absolute maximum impact.
+- `--order-by-impact BOOL`: When True, `--parameter-order` is neglected and parameters are ordered by absolute maximum impact.
 Defaults to `False`.